Meet the National Leaders of Color Fellowship Team

 For the last 15 years, Acevedo has been professionally invested in helping organizations increase diversity, deepen inclusion, and advance equity, in a broad range of fields, from arts and culture to informal education and urban planning.

-Acevedo is a founding faculty member of WESTAF’s Emerging Leaders of Color (ELC) program and Leaders of Color (LC) network, with the goal of increasing BIPOC leadership in policy and arts administration.
+Acevedo is a founding faculty member of Creative West’s Emerging Leaders of Color (ELC) program and Leaders of Color (LC) network, with the goal of increasing BIPOC leadership in policy and arts administration.
 He is invested in understanding the forces that shape the future of the arts field and how we can realize an inclusive and equitable one.
 Acevedo is a regular speaker at

 conferences on DEI topics and is a TED Talk speaker with the talk I’m Mestizo.